zqong007/CM3010/README.md

-# CM3010
+# CM3010: Databases and Advanced Data Techniques
-BSc Computer Science – CM3010 Databases and Advanced Data Techniques
+Coursework for the BSc Computer Science module CM3010.